NexMaker-Fab/2023zjude-Woodman123/docs/docs/works/website.md

    yarn build
    ```

 5. Deploy Next.js website to Tencent Cloud VM using a service like Nginx or PM2.
+(See the Step 6)

 6. Configure Nginx to serve website and set up SSL using Let's Encrypt for HTTPS.
+(See the Step 6)

 ## Step 5: Building Knowledge Base with Docusaurus